PragmaticWorksSoftware/LegiTestDocs/articles/client/DesigningaLegiTestTest.md

-1.Reset the target table to a known state.
+1. Reset the target table to a known state.

-2.Execute a query to get the Last Update data for the row that shouldn’t change.
+2. Execute a query to get the Last Update data for the row that shouldn’t change.

-3.Load the package into memory.
+3. Load the package into memory.

-4.Execute the package.
+4. Execute the package.